 Wildfire has been an important process in shaping the terrestrial vegetative pattern of North America (Pyne 1997a, b).
 Many habitats in the Northeast belong to fire groupings and regimes that are characterized by "long" (100- to 300-year) return intervals or "very long" (more than 300-year) return intervals between fires (Barbour and Billings 1988, Heinselman 1981).
 In the pitch pine barrens of Long Island, both light and severe surface fires as well as stand-replacement crown fires occur at "short" (25- to 50-year) return intervals (Olsvig et al. 1979).
 In fact, both surface and stand-replacement fires may have occurred every 10 to 40 years.
 Most of the fires on Long Island prior to European settlement are believed to have been the result of Native American activities relating to land management and hunting.
 With the construction of the Long Island Railroad in the mid-19th century fire frequency and intensity increased (Kurczewski and Boyle 2000).
-Lightning-sparked fires are less frequent than in the western United States, because lightning strikes on Long Island usually occur in the rainy season and the combustible materials are usually somewhat damp, given the normal annual rainfall.
+Lightning-sparked fires are less frequent than in the western United States because the few fires that may be ignited by lightning are quickly extinguished due to the large amounts of moisture contained in storms along the coast.
 Historically, the warm season grasslands (Hempstead Plains), oak-brush plains, and dwarf pine plains had the highest fire frequencies.
 Fires also occurred frequently, but not to the same extent as the preceding group, in pitch pine, pine-oak, and oak-pine stands.
 Fires also were common in the pine barrens vegetation along the south shore.
 Fires were less common in the forests north of the moraines, on the island's north shore.